Ramcharan1706/BlockEstate/README.md

 After compiling contracts, run:

-bash
-Copy code
 npm run generate:app-clients
 Use the generated clients in your React components.
-See AppCalls.tsx for example usage.